Mapping NVD Records to Their Vulnerability-fixing Commits: How Hard is It?: Study Design

-At the beginning of the VFC identification process for each NVD record, participants are instructed to read the NVD description and CWE information to gain a basic understanding of the vulnerability.
+At the beginning of the VFC identification process for each NVD record, three annotators, with at least five years of programming experience and five years of experience in security research, are instructed to read the NVD description and CWE information to gain a basic understanding of the vulnerability.
 Following this, they proceed to review the CPE sections to gather information about the affected projects.
 Participants then attempt to identify VFCs using all available resources, typically beginning with the references section of the NVD, which is the most probable source of VFCs.
 When examining the references, participants are advised to prioritize them in the following order: patch-tagged Git links, non-patch-tagged Git links, patch-tagged non-Git links, and non-patch-tagged non-Git links.
 If no VFCs are found within the NVD references, participants are encouraged to extend their searches to other online sources.
-However, to ensure efficiency, the search for each CVE is limited to a maximum of 10 minutes.
+However, to ensure efficiency, the search for each CVE is limited to a maximum of 20 minutes.
 At the end of each search, participants are required to complete an answer sheet, providing details such as the time spent on the search (in seconds), the links to any identified VFCs, and the methods used to find them.